nxb1t/nxb1t.github.io/Incident Response/practical_ir_ad.md

 ## Introduction

 Hello everyone!
 It’s been a while since my last blog post.<br> This time, I wanted to make a blog on simulating Incident Response in an Active Directory environment by doing some common attack scenarios, so we can get some basic level of practical experience around this area.
 While I am not an expert in Incident Response, I have some basic knowledge and also really passionate about this field.
-Here I won't be showing how I carried out the attack simulation, I will leave it for you guys to explore on your own.
+Here I won't be showing how I carried out the attack simulation, I will leave it for you guys to explore on your own :).

 Before continuing, please checkout the following link to setup the AD Lab used in this blog :